Local Postdoctoral Affairs Offices

-- For postdoctoral scholars in the Faculty of Arts and Sciences, the School of Engineering and Applied Sciences, and all Harvard-affiliated schools, centers, and institutes in Cambridge: Faculty of Arts and Sciences Office of Postdoctoral Affairs.
+- Faculty of Arts and Sciences Office of Postdoctoral Affairs: Serving postdoctoral scholars in the Faculty of Arts and Sciences, the School of Engineering and Applied Sciences, and all Harvard-affiliated schools, centers, and institutes in Cambridge.

-- For post-doctoral fellows at Harvard Medical School and the Harvard School of Dental Medicine: HMS/HSDM Office for Postdoctoral Affairs.
+- HMS/HSDM Office for Postdoctoral Affairs: Postdoctoral fellows at Harvard Medical School and the Harvard School of Dental Medicine.

-- For postdoctoral fellows and research associates at the Harvard T.H.
-Chan School of Public Health: Postdoctoral Association.
+- Postdoctoral Association: Postdoctoral fellows and research associates at the Harvard T.H.
+Chan School of Public Health.

 Harvard offers a competitive and flexible package of medical, dental, vision, flexible spending accounts, life insurance, disability insurance, and other benefits, with monthly health premiums based on salary tier.
-Make sure you take time to get to know the range of services and resources provided, so that you can take advantage of all that Harvard offers.
+The Benefits Summary for Postdoctoral Fellows provides a full overview.
 The following online videos will help you learn more about your benefits:

 - Benefits Enrollment Videos for Postdoctoral Fellows